-• This appendix should not exceed a page limit of 3 pages including charts, graphs, maps, photographs, and other pictorial presentations, when printed using standard letter-size (8.5 inch x 11 inch) paper with 1-inch margins (top, bottom, left, and right)

-- Do not attach a separate file. - This appendix will not count in the project narrative page limitation.
+- This appendix should not exceed two pages including charts, graphs, maps, photographs, and other pictorial presentations, when printed using standard letter-size (8.5 inch x 11 inch) paper with 1-inch margins (top, bottom, left, and right) - Do not attach a separate file. - This appendix will not count in the project narrative page limitation.